 - Underwriting of Public issue

 - Offshore Finance

 - Non-resident Investment

-- Corporate counseling & advisory services.
+- Corporate and advisory counselling services

 - Pre-investment studies

 - Enterslice helps in providing various services regarding the Merchant Banking registration process.